judka-uriel/uriel-book/uriel_en.md

 command in Devarim [1:13](https://www.sefaria.org/Deuteronomy.1.13):
-“Pick wise, discerning, and known men”, later in Devarim [1:15](https://www.sefaria.org/Deuteronomy.1.15) it says: “So I took wise and known men”.
+“Pick wise, discerning, and known men”, later in Devarim [1:15](https://www.sefaria.org/Deuteronomy.1.15) it says: “So I took wise and known men.”
 On this basis it was concluded that among the wise and known, none were found who were discerning.
 That is, even the Talmud acknowledges that a sage may lack discernment.
-The discerning here refers to people of insight who know how to foresee the consequences of their decisions in the future, of whom it is said in Divrei ha‑yamim I [12:32](https://www.sefaria.org/I_Chronicles.12.33) thus: “And of the sons of Yissakhar, who had understanding of the times”.
+The discerning here refers to people of insight who know how to foresee the consequences of their decisions in the future, of whom it is said in Divrei ha‑yamim I [12:32](https://www.sefaria.org/I_Chronicles.12.33) thus: “And of the sons of Yissakhar, who had understanding of the times.”
 This same matter is addressed in Tamid [32a](https://www.sefaria.org/Tamid.32a.7), that a sage is one who foresees consequences, i.e., is far-sighted — according to the words of Rabbi Shimon in Pirkei Avot [2:9](https://www.sefaria.org/Pirkei_Avot.2.9).